 How to Block Phone Number and Avoid Unwanted Calls

 There are different ways to handle unwanted calls and block a phone number.
-All methods won’t work for all, so you would need to carefully choose an option which will work for you.
+All methods won’t work for all, so you must carefully choose an option that will work for you.

 “Do not call” Registry